 2014 - Ritual In Parallel For Objects and Electronics, Soundings No.1, Powerlunches, London, with Graham Dunning.

 2016 - Gary Fisher: Visual Recordings, All The Shapes, Manchester.

 2015 - Rob Pruit’s Flea Market in Venice, Venice Biennale, A Plus A Gellery, Venice.

 2014 - Document For Approaching The Object, Constantly Evolving But Never Ending, Angus-

 Hughes Gallery, London, curator: Irene Revell (Electra Projects).

-2017 Manchester Science Festival, Manchester Museum, Musical Cosmos, one day mini Artist in Residence project with live sound tour of the museum.
+2017 - Manchester Science Festival, Manchester Museum, Musical Cosmos, one day residency with sound tour.